Steven-Notridge/PingTool/README.md

 Ran into some more ISP issues and went to use my tool but turns out it's not compatible with PowerShell 7 due to the `PSScheduledJob` module being on the `WindowsPowerShellCompatibilityModuleDenyList`.
 I didn't really want to use Scheduled Tasks for this but I guess I'll have to update it.

+To run within `5.1` instead of using your terminal and executing the script, launch `5.1` by typing `powershell.exe` and then run the script.
+I'll investigate running as a ScheduledTask but I really didn't wanna use that because I don't think it's good for this use.

 # Running as a background script.

 ### PowerShell